ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 occurs when the eager RTM packet arrives before the application calls libfabric's receive API.

 4. If the application does not require ordered send, it would be possible to use the application's receive buffer to receive data directly.
-In this case, the receiver might need the sender to keep the packet header length constant throughout the communication.
-The extra request "constant header length" is designed for this use case - see section 4.3 for more discussion on this topic.
+In this case, the receiver might need the sender to send packets without any headers to its dedicated user recv
+QP - see section 4.8 for more discussion on this topic.

 5. One might notice that there is no application data length in the header, so how can the receiver of an eager RTM packet know how many application bytes are in the packet?
 The answer is to use the following formula: